omeka/classic-enduser/docs/Admin/Settings/Item_Type_Elements.md

 # Item Type Elements

-Item Type Elements enables you to manage the metadata fields associated with each [item type](../../Content/Item_Types.md) available in your site, e.g. Still Image, Oral History, Document.
+The "Item Type Elements" screen allows you to manage the elements (metadata fields) associated with each [item type](../../Content/Item_Types.md) available in your site, for example elements specific to objects like Still Image, Oral History, or Document.

 See the [Item Types page](../../Content/Item_Types.md#default-elements-for-item-types) for the list of elements already included with each pre-defined item type, more information on how to define types and assign elements to them, and how to add entirely new elements.
 See the [Element Sets](Element_Sets.md) page for more information on the elements common to all items regardless of their types.